troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :alt:  A car moving into the page and going around a banked curved so that it is turning towards the left (the centre of the circle is to the left).
  A car moving into the page and going around a banked curved so that it is turning towards the left (the centre of the circle is to the left).
 ```
-The forces exerted on the car are the same as in [](#ex:applyingnewtonslaws:car), except that they point in different directions.
+The forces exerted on the car are the same as in [Example 6.5](#ex:applyingnewtonslaws:car), except that they point in different directions.
 The forces are:
 1.  $\vec F_g$, its weight with magnitude $mg$.
 2.  $\vec N$, a normal force exerted by the road, perpendicular to the surface of the road.
 3.  $\vec f_s$, a force of static friction between the tires and the road.
 This is static friction, because the surface of the tire does not move relative to the surface of the road if the car is not skidding.
 The force of static friction has a magnitude that is at most $f_s\leq\mu_sN$ and is perpendicular to the normal force.
 The force could be either upwards or downwards, *depending on the other forces on the car*.